pzingg/css-transition-examples/README.md

 grunt dist
 cd ..
 ```

+More information on the slide deck is in the  [README.md file in the slides/ directory](slides/README.md).

 Then hyperlinks from the slides to the demo application and back will work if you run a static
 web server in the project directory: